Carlos Torre

 (4986)

-Dale Brandreth asks what basis exists for the following claims about Carlos Torre on page 425 of The Oxford Companion to Chess by D. Hooper and K. Whyld (Oxford, 1992):
+Dale Brandreth asks what basis exists for the following claims about Carlos Torre on page 425 of the Oxford Companion to Chess by D. Hooper and K. Whyld (Oxford, 1992):

 ‘At Chicago later that year, just before the last round of the Western championship (in which he tied for second place), Torre received two letters by the same post, one informing him that he would not get the teaching post for lack of academic qualifications, and the other from his fiancée saying she had married someone else.
 He suffered a nervous breakdown, returned to Mexico at the end of the year, took an ill-paid job in a drug-store, and played no more serious chess.’